Nameserver rules for .it domains

 All .it domain names must have 2 to 6 authoritative nameservers.
 This means that you must list the nameservers in the domain's zone file on the new nameservers prior to registering or modifying the domain.
 You also need to verify the nameservers are resolving properly before assigning them to the domain in your GoDaddy account.
 All IP addresses on the nameservers must be unique IP addresses.

 If you're using GoDaddy nameservers, we'll handle this for you.

-Nameservers for a .IT domain must be correctly configured before the registration request succeeds, otherwise registration will fail.
-Please check that the following requirements are met:
+Nameservers for a .it domain must be correctly configured according to these requirements for the registration request to succeed, otherwise registration will fail.

-- The name of the nameserver specified in the SOA record for the domain name cannot be a CNAME
+- Any MX records and the primary nameserver specified in the SOA record on the new zone cannot point to a CNAME.

-- The names of the authoritative nameservers for the domain name cannot be CNAMEs
+- The hostnames of the authoritative nameservers for the domain can't be CNAMEs.

 After you update the domain to the authoritative nameservers, the Registro.it registry must approve or reject them.
 This can take up to 5 business days to complete and the domain is not considered active until the registry has verified the nameservers are properly configured.
 If the registry can't verify proper configuration after 5 days, the nameserver update fails and the nameservers are reverted to the previous setting.